stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-a-slug-in-seo.md

   Are higher search rankings on Google more likely to be achieved with a larger word count?
 Read on to find out.
 seo:
-  title: What is an SEO-Friendly URL?
+  title: What is a Slug in SEO?
   description: >-
     Before we dive into understanding what exactly is an SEO friendly URL, let us first understand what is a URL.